Rhys-Banerjee/Rhys-Banerjee/README.md

 I'm a fourth-year student at Duke University studying Computer Science, minoring in mathematics, and pursuing a concentration in AI and Machine Learning.
 I've worked multiple internships as a software engineer, and this is where you can find some of my personal projects.

+- :computer: I'm interested in video game programming, artificial intelligence, machine learning, and software development.
+- :chart_with_upwards_trend: I'm currently learning about database design.
+- :musical_keyboard: For fun I like to draw cartoons in Clip Studio Paint and create animations in Adobe Flash CS6!
+I'm also a big fan of music, and I play the piano in my spare time.
+- 😄 My name is pronounced "Reese Ban-ur-jee".

 ## My Projects
 Some of my projects have to relate to gaming.
 I'm currently interested in the Godot video game engine because of its lightweight design and open-source development.